 - Destroy infestations: significantly reduce the extent of the weed species in NSW

 - Contain spread: prevent the ongoing spread of the weed species in NSW

 - Protect priority sites: prevent the spread of the weed species to key sites/assets of high economic, environmental and/or social value

 - Manage weed: reduce the overall economic, environmental and/or social impacts of the weed species through targeted management

-See the full list of weed species (XLS 123KB) that have been assessed by NPWS.
+In 2013, the department undertook assessments of 217 weed species.
+See the full list of weed species (XLS 123KB) assessed by the department.